jonathantran429/study-tracker/README.md

 - bad study tracker for personal use
-- uses browser cache to store logs and hours (won't save if you clear cache)
+- uses indexedDB for storing logs
 - features: stopwatch, 365 day heatmap, study log, and bugs